wso2-extensions/mi-connector-bigquery/docs/jobs.md

 ```

 **Properties**
-* useQueryCache: Whether to look for the result in the query cache.
+* useQueryCache: Specifies whether to look for the result in the query cache.
 The default value is true.
-* timeoutMs: How long to wait for the query to complete, in milliseconds, before the request times out and returns.
+* timeoutMs: Specifies how long (in milliseconds) the system should wait for the query to complete before expiring and returning the request.
-* query: Required - A query string, following the BigQuery query syntax of the query to execute.
+* query: A query string (required) that complies with the BigQuery query syntax.
-* dryRun: If set to true, BigQuery does not run the job.
+* dryRun: If set to **true**, BigQuery does not run the job.
 Instead, if the query is valid, BigQuery returns statistics about the job.
 If the query is invalid, an error returns.
-The default value is false.
+The default value is **false**.
-* defaultProjectId: The ID of the project containing this dataset.
+* defaultProjectId: The ID of the project that contains this dataset.
-* defaultDatasetId: Required - A unique ID for this dataset, without the project name.
+* defaultDatasetId: A unique ID (required) for this dataset without the project name.
 The ID must contain only letters (a-z, A-Z), numbers (0-9), or underscores (_).
 The maximum length is 1,024 characters.
-* projectId: The project ID of the project billed for the query.
+* projectId: The ID of the project that is billed for the query.
-* maxResults: The maximum number of rows of data to return per page of results.
+* maxResults: The maximum number of rows of data (results) to return per page.
 Responses are also limited to 10 MB.
-By default, there is no maximum row count, and only the byte limit applies.
+By default, there is no maximum row count and only the byte limit applies.
 * kind: The resource type of the request.
 * useLegacySql: Specifies whether to use BigQuery's legacy SQL dialect for this query.
-The default value is true.
-If set to false, the query will use BigQuery's standard SQL.
-For information on use BigQuery's standard SQL, see https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql.
+The default value is **true**.
+If set to **false**, the query will use BigQuery's standard SQL.
+For information on BigQuery's standard SQL, see https://cloud.google.com/bigquery/docs/reference/standard-sql/migrating-from-legacy-sql.

 **Sample request**